AbdulellahMoj/TSIS_SA/README.md

 ---

 ## Saudi Context
-This project is built with Saudi students in mind: it includes Saudi/GCC career sources, Tamheer/Taqat patterns, and curated company lists (see `references/`).
+This Skill is built with Saudi students in mind: it includes Saudi/GCC career sources, Tamheer/Taqat patterns, and curated company lists (see `references/`).

 ---